 One of the big shows of power on Bob’s part comes not in an action sequence but in a dialogue-free romantic beat that revolves around some superhero slow-dancing.
 Placed in the middle of a quite broad and silly scene in a quite broad and silly film, it’s a touching moment that recalls the romance of Richard Donner’s take on Superman and doesn’t over-egg it.

-Granted, Deadpool effectively brings the grown-up romcom factor to the X-Men franchise, but does it on a relatively larger budget and with a more free-wheeling tone.
+Granted, Deadpool effectively brought the grown-up romcom factor to the X-Men franchise a year, but does so on a relatively larger budget and with a more free-wheeling tone.
 We’d add that the alarmingly quick reversion to genre formula in the more expensive Deadpool 2 might just show the limitations of how seriously you can take that particular character or his relationship in a tentpole movie.

-Two other massive 2016 comic-book movies, Batman V Superman: Dawn Of Justice and Captain America: Civil War, both grappled with the implications of superheroes without oversight, but both address it in hypotheticals.
+Two other massive 2016 comic-book movies, Batman V Superman: Dawn Of Justice and Captain America: Civil War, both grappled with the implications of superheroes without oversight, but address it in hypotheticals.
 Both films feel seriously about the need for reactive super-heroics.
 Charting a hero’s day off might be budget-friendly, but neither of the bigger films confronts what even the Donner film did – what if you can do anything, but you still can’t always save everyone?

 SuperBob has got that covered though, and all in the course of a light-hearted mockumentary about a superhero with a rubbish work-life balance.
 With its talking-head interviews and its romantic finale, it’s more When Harry Met Sally than When Batman Punched Superman, and it still puts its perspective on superheroes across coherently and charmingly.

-Goldstein later reunited with Tate to write this week’s much-delayed sketch-show spin-off The Nan Movie, (which was supposed to hit cinemas all the way back in summer 2020) and this past weekend, he won yet a Critic’s Choice Television Award for playing Roy Kent, to go with his Emmy Award.
+Goldstein later reunited with Tate to write this week’s much-delayed sketch-show spin-off The Nan Movie, (which was supposed to hit cinemas all the way back in summer 2020) and this past weekend, he won a Critic’s Choice Television Award for playing Roy Kent, to go with his Emmy Award.

 With Goldstein’s star on the rise, it’s encouraging to think that more people will discover SuperBob, a low-key, high-flying treat and a reliable palate cleanser in the ongoing production line of superhero movies.